mycaule/epures/README.md

   <br>
 </p>

 A story grammar generation library written in ES6.
-This is a rewrite of the client-side library [tracery](https://github.com/galaxykate/tracery).
+This is a repackaging of the client-side library [tracery](https://github.com/galaxykate/tracery).

 ## History